DarrenCoppinger/milestone-project-3/README.md

 - If the users enters in a new unique username (along with a password) they will be redirected to the home page of the site and see the flash message "Welcome to Karaokean *username*".

 ### Features Left to Implement
-- Live updating of the like and dislike numbers on the catalogue page
+During planning this project it was decided that the feature of sorting songs by genre on the catalogue page would be left for a future development sprint.
+During development and testing of this application, additional features where imagined to be added in a later date.
+These addtional features are as follows:
-- Sorting of catalogue by genre
+- Sorting of songs in the catalogue by genre
-- Pagination for large numbers of pages
+- Pagination of catalogue for large numbers of pages, where all pages are not displayed as buttons
+- Live updating of the like and dislike numbers on the catalogue page (currently page must be reloaded for numbers to update)

 ## Technologies Used
 ### Frontend Technologies